 - A fellowship program funding research projects that make use of multiple archives within the members' collections.
 Support includes research grants, nine-month dissertation fellowships, as well as a nine-month postdoctoral fellowship.

 - Working groups meeting in Philadelphia about 65 times per year for discussion of specialized topics in the history of science, technology and medicine.
 These groups reach a growing online community.
-Over 220 scholars from more than 100 institutions --stretching from Tel Aviv and Utrecht to Beijing and Singapore--participated in 2016-2017.
+Over 220 scholars from more than 100 institutions --stretching from Tel Aviv and Utrecht to Beijing and Singapore--participate each year.
 In some locations, individuals now get together as a "satellite group" to participate in the discussion.

 - An online search hub providing a simple, unified search interface of the more than 4.4 million rare books and manuscripts housed in Consortium collections.